st4lk/web-server-example/README.md

 make run
 ```

-If you want to server your own app (django), do the following:
+If you want to serve your own app (django), do the following:
 ```bash
 cd /path/to/django/project/
 # activate your virtual env if you use it